Chalwk/JeriCraftDocs/MINECRAFT/webstore/store.md

 - You must use your PayPal account, and you are solely responsible for any actions made by it.
 - If you do not receive your perk(s) within 24 hours, please contact a senior staff member.

-## Disclaimer:
+## ⚠️ Disclaimer

-JeriCraft is not affiliated with Mojang, AB, and it should not be considered a company endorsed by Mojang, AB.
-All contributions or purchases made to the JeriCraft Web Store go directly to the JeriCraft Management and Development Team.
+**JeriCraft is not affiliated with Mojang AB.** All contributions go directly to the JeriCraft Management and Development Team.
+For support, inquiries, or purchase history, email us at **jericho.crosby227@gmail.com**.

-For more information, support, or a purchase history, please email us at *jericho.crosby227@gmail.com*.
+---

-# FULL LIST OF PERKS
+## 🎁 Full List of Perks

 ### Text and Customization Perks: